AndreasChristensen89/resto-booking-system/README.md

     - If I change the setting to be within the same second, it's automatically added as "updated" since created_on and updated_on may be added in different seconds.
 - Move profile url from reservations?
 - Check conflicting user booking - testing
-- Updating a booking removes the tables - see if can implement logic in updateview
+- Updating a booking removes the tables - see if can implement logic in updateview - does it?
+Can't replicate
 - Fix message for opening hours to reflect latest reservation time - DONE
 - Add alt text to pictures
 - Add attributions to pictures
 - Should I keep the moveable tables?
+- Fix test for model, string + datetime shit

 Fixed bugs